Enormous waves race across Atlantic, UK braces for storm

-LONDON (AP) - Enormous waves churned across the North Atlantic on Saturday as Britain braces for a second straight weekend of wild winter weather and flooding that’s already seen the army deployed to help out residents in northern England and the Royal Navy assist in a search and rescue operation.
+LONDON (AP) - Enormous waves churned across the North Atlantic on Saturday as Britain braced for a second straight weekend of wild winter weather and flooding.
+Hundreds of flights were cancelled and the Royal Navy joined a search-and-rescue operation for a man who went missing overboard.

 Hurricane-force winds up to 80 knots (92 mph) and monster waves that could reach over 100 feet (30 meters) high were roaring across North Atlantic, the U.S. National Weather Service’s Ocean Prediction Center reported early Saturday.

+The fourth storm of the winter season, dubbed Dennis, was already causing widespread travel disruptions, which are only expected to increase.
+Britain’s Met Office issued a number of weather warnings covering most of the country.

+Heavy rain and strong winds were racing across all parts of Britain, including areas in northern England still suffering from Storm Ciara last weekend, which left eight people dead across Europe, including two in the U.K.

+A search-and-rescue operation off the coast of Margate in southeast England was looking for a man who reportedly fell overboard from a vessel.

-The fourth storm of the winter season, dubbed Dennis, is already causing widespread travel disruptions.
-Airlines have pre-emptively canceled hundreds of flights out of London and other U.K. airports and train lines have warned about possible delays and cancellations.
-Tens of thousands of passengers will be affected on what is a busy travel day for families as most schools in the country close for a one-week mid-winter break.
+Airlines pre-emptively canceled hundreds of flights out of London and other U.K. airports on Saturday and train lines warned about possible delays and cancellations.
+Tens of thousands of passengers were being affected on a busy travel day for British families, as most schools in the country closed down for a mid-winter break.

+Easyjet cancelled around 230 flights in and out of the country as wind speeds are set to hit 70 mph (113 kph).
+British Airways also cancelled flights.

-Areas in northern England, which are still recovering from Storm Ciara weekend, face up to 4 1/2 inches (120 centimeters) of rain.
-The country’s Environment Agency said flooding is likely to be worse than during last weekend - when hundreds of homes were flooded - since the rain will be falling on already saturated ground.
+Areas in northern England, which are still recovering from Ciara, faced up to 4 1/2 inches (120 centimeters) of rain on Saturday.
+The country’s Environment Agency said flooding is likely to be worse than last weekend - when hundreds of homes were flooded as river burst their banks - since the rain will be falling on saturated ground.

-Britain’s Met Office has issued a number of weather warnings covering most of the country.

-A Royal Navy ship was helping a search-and-rescue operation off the coast of Margate in southeast England after a man was reported to have fallen overboard from a vessel.

-Easyjet has already cancelled around 230 flights in and out of the country as wind speeds are set to hit 70 mph (113 kph).
-British Airways has also cancelled flights.

-British army personnel are set to provide support for stretched communities in the flood-hit Calder Valley region in West Yorkshire.
+British army personnel were ready to help stretched communities in the flood-hit Calder Valley region in West Yorkshire.

 “This extra and expert resource couldn’t be more welcome to support already exhausted communities and help us respond to further weather warnings across Calderdale,” said local council leader Tim Swift.